Gourmet Tea

 Tea Farmer in Forest Tea Growing Area

-Teas grown within deep forest environments are considered the most luxurious and premium selections.
-In our opinion, gourmet tea mostly comes from forest tea.
-We have also tasted and tested select batch terrace tea and can confirm there are premium selections available, albeit limited.
-A great example of this is this Oolong Tea selection that is harvested between winter and spring.
-As mentioned before, timing is everything so between a high elevation, good climate conditions and the right season it is possible for terrace tea to be premium.
+Teas grown in deep forest environments are the most luxurious and premium.
+We believe gourmet tea mainly comes from forest tea.
+We have also tasted and tested select batch terrace tea and confirmed that some premium options are available, though limited.
+For example, an Oolong Tea harvested between winter and spring is a premium selection.
+Timing, high elevation, good climate conditions, and the right season can make terrace tea premium.

 To our knowledge we are not aware of any major tea brand that sources mass quantities from forest areas.
 We are one of the few companies who specialize in forest tea in general and are the main promoter of gourmet tea sachets from these areas.